-When I first meet with a client to discuss Pay Per Click, after all the excitement is over I have to have the conversation of how much, it generally goes like this:
+When I first meet with a client to discuss Pay Per Click, after all the excitement is over, I have to talk about how much.
+It generally goes like this:

 Me: What kind of budget do you have?

-Generally at this point the looks a little dumbfounded and either hasn’t got a clue or gets them all through networking so insists the leads are free.
+Generally, they look a little dumbfounded and either hasn’t got a clue or got them all through networking, so they insist the leads are free.

 Pay Per Click Expectations

-From this point on I have always told a client how much a lead could cost – in some sectors you may be looking at pounds, in most sectors you will be looking at tens of pounds, in competitive sectors, such as debt management, solicitors, no win no fee etc you could get t0 over a hundred pounds per lead.
+In some sectors, you may be looking at pounds.
+In most sectors, you will be looking at tens of pounds.
+In competitive sectors, such as debt management, solicitors, no win, no fee etc., you could get t0 over a hundred pounds per lead.

 PPC as Lead Generation vs Advertising Model

-I think this is a bit short sighted and in time we’ll find a brand marketing approach start to reappear, especially for the small fry.
+I think this is a bit short-sighted, and in time, we’ll find a brand marketing approach to reappear, especially for the small fry.

 Setting the budget

-That’s not a hard and fast rule, but it will give you an idea about how much your marketing with PPC should cost – each market sector is different so you need to reassess this regularly and let the client know where things are up to.
+That’s not a hard and fast rule.
+Still, it will give you an idea of how much your PPC marketing should cost.
+But, of course, each market sector is different, so you need to reassess this regularly and let the client know where things are up to.

 As with everything internet marketing – good communication is the key.